The War Memorial

 War Memorial 2008

 On September 23rd 1947 Froyle Parish Council received a letter from the Froyle Welcome Home Fund, asking to use surplus funds to have the 1914-18 Memorial names cleaned and the names of men who lost their lives in the 1939-45 War added.
-The Parish Council whole-heartedly agreed. (see the two list of names on the next page).
+The Parish Council whole-heartedly agreed. (see the two lists of names on the next page).

-In the Autumn of 2009 the Parish Council obtained a grant through the War memorials Trust and a magnificent job has been done in cleaning the fabric and restoring the engravings.
+In the Autumn of 2009 the Parish Council obtained a grant through the War Memorials Trust and a magnificent job has been done in cleaning the fabric and restoring the engravings.

 War Memorial 1921 War Memorial 2009